artisticar/artisticar.github.io/_posts/2020-02-11-Probably-Approximately-Correct.md

 <br>

-The examples in the samples are sampled following the i.i.d assumption.
+Assuming the sample $S$ is sampled from the distribution $D$ following the i.i.d assumption.

 **i.i.d. assumption**: